bright/new-www/content/blog/exposed-rsql-search-implementation.md

 For the sake of the test, we use [Ktor](https://ktor.io/) - the easiest way to do so is to use [initializer](https://start.ktor.io/)

 Once we go through the form, the application frame is ready to work with.
-Now, we need to add serialization functionality (because we want to return JSON object as the response)
+Now, we need to add serialization functionality (because we want to return a JSON object as the response)

 `build.gradle.ts`
 ```